mkoenigb/ProcessX/README.md

 # ProcessX
 Repository for QGIS ProcessX Plug-In

 This Plug-In adds a new processing provider to QGIS.
-It contains a variety of processing algorithms.
+It contains a diverse variety of processing algorithms.

-Please report bugs or issues you encounter with these algorithms on https://github.com/mkoenigb/processx/issues/
+Please report bugs or issues you encounter with these algorithms on https://github.com/mkoenigb/processx/issues/.
+I am also happy about pull requests to fix issues or to provide improvements.

 The algorithms are: